Supervisor/supervisor/README.txt

   of the shell used to start "supervisord" except for the ones overridden here.
 See "Subprocess Environment" below.

+  'directory' -- a file path representing a directory to which supervisord should chdir before exec'ing the child.
+Default: no cwd.

   Note that a '[program:x]' section actually represents a "homogeneous process group" to supervisor (new in 3.0).
 The members of the group are defined by the combination of the 'numprocs and 'process_name'